shpaz/openshift-data-workshop/3-monitor-amq-system/README.md

 # Complete

 Congratulations!
-You have completed the second exercise :)
+You have completed the third exercise :)

 ---
 [Click Here to return to the Workshop Index](../README.md)